jackisrong/lyfestyle-tracker/README.md

 * User consultant management
   * Beautiful table laying out the consultants you've hired so you can finally get that summer bod you've been telling yourself you'll get even though it's already July
   * Ability to hire a consultant for that summer bod goal with just 4-ish clicks!
-* Account creation
+* Consultant version of app
-  * Ability to create accounts for both User and Consultants, with specific registration requirements established for both.
+  * Dashboard specifically for consultants with a welcome message and ability to delete their account
-  * Accounts require unique usernames
+  * Ability to see all their clients that they'll be helping get their summer bod

 Here are some features that we'll be implementing very very soon:
-* Dashboard graphs, data, and summary
+* Dashboard graphs and summaries
 * Add new diet/workout plans
 * Edit/delete existing meal/exercise logs and diet/workout plans
 * Consultant version of app with list of users and plans
-* Cleaning up code and names, minimising coupling and cohesion, adding comments for readability
+* Cleaning up code and names, minimising coupling, maximizing cohesion, adding comments for readability

 Future ideas after the end of this course if we still have the motivation to maintain this:
 * Water intake tracker so you remember to stay hydrated and live that healthy life